Example of setting configuration via configuration file

 # whether to show exceptions in logs.
 These may contain sensitive information

-# and may include verbose stacktraces
+# and may include verbose stacktraces.
+The stack trace depth limit (or, number

 show-exceptions = no